GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

   }}
 >
 ```
 In Flutter, layout is determined by a combination of the type of Widget that you choose and its layout and style properties.
+Contray to how it is done in React Native, where most of the layout can be done with the props that are passed to a specific component, in Flutter most of the layout is done by the use of widgets that are specifically designed to provide layout to the underlying widget.
-For example, the [Column](https://docs.flutter.io/flutter/widgets/Column-class.html) or [Row](https://docs.flutter.io/flutter/widgets/Row-class.html) takes an array of children and not styling properties (only layout properties such as `CrossAxisAlignment` and `direction` among others), while [Container](https://docs.flutter.io/flutter/widgets/Container-class.html) takes a combination of layout and styling properties.
+For example, the [Column](https://docs.flutter.io/flutter/widgets/Column-class.html) and [Row](https://docs.flutter.io/flutter/widgets/Row-class.html) takes an array of children and not styling properties (only layout properties such as `CrossAxisAlignment` and `direction` among others) and aligns them vertical and horizontal respectively, while [Container](https://docs.flutter.io/flutter/widgets/Container-class.html) takes a combination of layout and styling properties.
 You can use a [`Center`](https://docs.flutter.io/flutter/widgets/Center-class.html) widget to center the child widget tree.
 ```dart
 // Flutter
 new Center(